Climate talks back off from call to end all coal use | Science-Environment

 Another crunch issue is the question of financial aid for poor countries to cope with climate change.
 Rich nations failed to provide them with USD 100 billion annually by 2020, as agreed, causing considerable anger among developing countries going into the talks.

-The latest draft reflects those concerns, expressing "deep regret" that the USD 100 billion goals hasn't been met and urging rich countries to scale up their funding.
+The latest draft reflects those concerns, expressing “deep regret” that the USD 100 billion goal hasn't been met and urging rich countries to scale up their funding.

-Negotiators from almost 200 nations gathered in Glasgow on Oct.
-31 amid dire warnings from leaders, activists, and scientists that not enough is being done to curb global warming.

-In doing so, it calls for the world to cut carbon dioxide emission by 45 percent in 2030 compared with 2010 levels, and to add no additional CO2 to the atmosphere by mid-century.
+So far, the world is not on track for that, and developed countries are expected to be asked to submit more ambitious targets for cutting emissions next year.

-If officials are unable to reach an agreement by Friday's official deadline it is likely the talks will go into overtime.
+U.N.
+Secretary-General Antonio Guterres told The Associated Press this week that the 1.5C-goal “is still in reach but on life support.”
+If negotiators are unable to reach agreement by Friday's official deadline, it is likely the talks will go into overtime.
+This has happened at many of the previous 25 meetings as consensus from all 197 countries is required to pass decisions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)